mlisicki/NeuralKernelBandits/README.md

 * Randomized Priors
 * NTKGP

-as specified in (He - Table 1) and implemented in neural-tangents library (link).
+as specified in [3] (Table 1) and implemented in neural-tangents library (link).
 The predictive distribution inform the following bandit policies:

 * Upper Confidence Bounds (UCB)
 * Thompson Sampling (TS)